 Unless there is a severe genetic or neurological problem, the younger a puppy is, the easier it is to modify inappropriate behaviors.

 Often, puppy fear or separation anxiety can become aggression.
 Positive reinforcement training or punishment-free obedience training helps create a well-behaved, well-mannered dog and prevents fear aggression in puppies.
-You also can use it to stop excessive puppy barking.
+It can also stop excessive puppy barking.

 Understanding how to teach a dog social skills is critical.
 Think of this as how you’d train and enforce your baby’s positive attitude.

 Since their minds work like sponges, the earlier you discipline them, the better.
-It’s easier to get a grip on obedience training.
+Obedience training is easier to grasp.
 Start by focusing on basic commands and potty training.

 Trained dogs that listen to you and make eye contact are less likely to have behavior problems.